Q? WHAT IS YOUR CAMPER/COUNSELOR RATIO?

 Q?
 WHAT DOES MY CAMPER NEED TO BRING EACH DAY?

-A. Campers only need a water bottle, bathing suit, sunscreen and towel each day, regardless of the weather.
+A. Campers only need a bathing suit, sunscreen and towel each day, regardless of the weather.
 We supply all sports equipment, lunch and snacks.
 Please apply sunscreen at home.

 Q?
 CAN MY CAMPER BRING A PRECIOUS ITEM TO CAMP?